The Trouble with Cyber Security Training

-Cybersecurity is a growing concern for organisations of all sizes as the number of cyber attacks continues to increase.
-In response to this threat, many organisations have implemented cyber security training programs for their staff.
+Cybersecurity is a growing concern for schools of all sizes as the number of cyber attacks continues to increase.
+Many schools have implemented cyber security training programs for their staff in response to this threat.
 However, these training programs often fall short of their intended goals and can create additional security risks.

 Avoid dull and tedious training

 One of the biggest problems with cyber security training is that it is often dull and unengaging.
 Many staff view cybersecurity training as a tedious and pointless exercise, and they tune out or rush through the training material.
-This can lead to a lack of understanding and retention of the material and can result in staff making careless or reckless decisions that put the organisation’s cyber security at risk.
+This can lead to a lack of understanding and retention of the material, resulting in staff making careless or reckless decisions that put the school’s cyber security at risk.

 Focus on the right subject matter

 Another issue with cyber security training is that it is often focused on the technical aspects of cyber security rather than human factors.
-While it is important for staff to understand the technical details of cyber security, it is equally important for them to understand their role in protecting the company’s data and systems.
-Cybersecurity training should teach staff about good security practices, such as creating strong passwords and being cautious when opening emails or clicking on links.
+While it is important for staff to understand the technical details of cyber security, it is equally important to understand their role in protecting the school’s data and systems.
+Cybersecurity training should teach staff about good security practices, such as creating strong passwords and being cautious when opening emails or clicking links.

 Refresh, refresh, refresh